 Budgeting can be easily mistaken for an easy task.
-It is just setting a part of your income aside, right?.
-Well, this might be easier said than done, especially when irregular expenses keep popping up.
+It’s just setting a part of your income aside, right?
+Well, it’s easier said than done, especially when irregular expenses keep popping up.

 Budgeting for irregular expenses can be complicated and frustrating.
 You might stick to your monthly budget but end up sitting with a calculator, wondering where it went wrong right before the month ends.

-Irregular expenses are any infrequent but easy-to-predict bills paid for quarterly, yearly, or at anytime without having a place in a traditional monthly budget, unlike groceries and rent.
+Budgeting for an irregular expense is almost impossible without fully understanding it.
+However, they are irregular and infrequent but easy-to-predict bills paid quarterly, yearly, or any time without a place in a traditional monthly budget, unlike groceries and rent.

 Although they are easy to predict, they are easily forgotten until they are due, thus disrupting our budgeting.